O-I/webdev/README.md

 # webdev

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Exercises for the [Web Development in Clojure LispCast](http://www.purelyfunctional.tv/web-dev-in-clojure) by Eric Normand.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 O-I

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.